Combining Baking Soda and Salt for Teeth: Tips for Safe and Effective Use

 🦷 Are Dentists Doctors?
 Understanding the Title and Training

-There are situations where using baking soda and salt may not be appropriate.
+There are times when using baking soda and salt is not a good choice for your teeth.

-Pregnant women or individuals with certain health conditions should also consult their dentist before trying this method.
+Pregnant women or anyone with medical concerns should talk to a dentist who understands dentistry before starting this method.

 Consulting your dentist before incorporating baking soda and salt into your dental care routine is crucial for protecting your oral health.